kcpedrosa/nutcache-challenge-KattinePedrosa/README.md

 Then you can run:
 npm start

-It will star a development server and you will be able to see the app.
+It will start a development server and you will be able to see the app.
 OBS: You must have NODE.js installed in your machine.

 ## How to use it

 Save the initial data [ column in the left, option Save Employee Initial Data ].

 Fill the form in Employee List > New Employee.

 Make some tests.